ratulsoft/Data-Structures-and-Algorithms-in-js/README.md

 29. Create a function that returns all pairs in an array that sum to a target (analyze its time complexity).

 30. Optimize a function that finds the maximum product of two integers in an array.

+ some babule sort algorithm to solved some problem

+ Alright, let's tackle some problems where you can apply the Bubble Sort algorithm in JavaScript.

+Problem 1: Sort an Array of Numbers

+You are given an array of unsorted numbers: [5, 1, 4, 2, 8].
+Write a JavaScript function using Bubble Sort to sort this array in ascending order.

+Problem 2: Sort an Array of Strings (Alphabetically)

+You have an array of strings: ["banana", "apple", "cherry", "date"].
+Implement Bubble Sort in JavaScript to sort this array alphabetically.

+Problem 3: Sort an Array of Objects by a Specific Property

+Consider an array of objects, where each object has a name and an age property:

+JavaScript

+const people = [
+  { name: "Alice", age: 30 },
+  { name: "Bob", age: 25 },
+  { name: "Charlie", age: 35 },
+  { name: "David", age: 28 },
+];
+Write a JavaScript function using Bubble Sort to sort this array of objects based on their age property in ascending order.

+Problem 4: Partially Sorted Array

+You have an array that is almost sorted, with only a few elements out of place: [1, 2, 3, 9, 5, 6].
+Use Bubble Sort to sort this array.
+Observe how the optimization (checking if any swaps occurred in a pass) might be beneficial in this case.

+Problem 5: Sort in Descending Order

+Given an array of numbers: [10, 5, 8, 2, 7].
+Modify the Bubble Sort algorithm to sort this array in descending order.

+These problems should give you a good opportunity to practice implementing and applying the Bubble Sort algorithm in different scenarios within JavaScript.
+Feel free to ask if you get stuck or want to discuss your solutions!